borisdj/EFCore.BulkExtensions/README.md

 OnConflictUpdateWhereSql: null,               ReplaceReadEntities: false,
 ----------------------------------------------------------------------------------------------
 METHOD: SetSynchronizeFilter<T>
+        SetSynchronizeSoftDelete<T>
 ```
 If we want to change defaults, BulkConfig should be added explicitly with one or more bool properties set to true, and/or int props like **BatchSize** to different number.<br> Config also has DelegateFunc for setting *Underlying-Connection/Transaction*, e.g. in UnderlyingTest.<br>
 When doing update we can chose to exclude one or more properties by adding their names into **PropertiesToExclude**, or if we need to update less then half column then **PropertiesToInclude** can be used.
 Setting both Lists are not allowed.

-When using the **BulkInsert_/OrUpdate** methods, you may also specify the **PropertiesToIncludeOnCompare** and **PropertiesToExcludeOnCompare** properties.
+When using the **BulkInsert_/OrUpdate** methods, you may also specify the **PropertiesToIncludeOnCompare** and **PropertiesToExcludeOnCompare** properties (only for SqlServer).
 By adding a column name to the *PropertiesToExcludeOnCompare*, will allow it to be inserted and updated but will not update the row if any of the other columns in that row did not change.
-For example, if you are importing bulk data and want to keep an internal *CreateDate* or *UpdateDate*, you add those columns to the *PropertiesToExcludeOnCompare*.<br>
+For example, if you are importing bulk data and want to remove from comparison an internal *CreateDate* or *UpdateDate*, you add those columns to the *PropertiesToExcludeOnCompare*.<br>
 Another option that may be used in the same scenario are the **PropertiesToIncludeOnUpdate** and **PropertiesToExcludeOnUpdate** properties.
 These properties will allow you to specify insert-only columns such as *CreateDate* and *CreatedBy*.

 If we want Insert only new and skip existing ones in Db (Insert_if_not_Exist) then use *BulkInsertOrUpdate* with config